 If you spend your days researching mortgage options, you may have stumbled upon an idea about the buy-to-let one.
 It represents the type of mortgage you need to get if you’re planning to rent out your home on a long-term basis.
 While it’s true that it’s quite similar to a standard residential one, there are some significant differences such as price or purpose.
+Should you be interested in seeing the best lenders in your local area then please visit the PureLoan website for competitive rates and the best-personalized scenarios for your needs.

 Providers tend to see a non-standard mortgage as a more risky option since: a) most landlords face problems with rent collection, and b) it’s improbable that your property will constantly be occupied.
 Yet, the truth is there are still pros and cons worth considering, so let’s have a look at the things one should know before opting for a buy-to-let mortgage.